 Mortise and Tenon Joint

-Joining wood together in a way that is attractive and secure is the most challenging part of woodworking.
-It’s usually possible to tell the level of skill of any woodworker, by looking at the quality of their joinery.
-Experienced woodworkers will join pieces together with no gap left, while those without much experience will not only leave gaps, but avoid making projects which require tight joinery.
+Joining wood together in an attractive and secure way is the most challenging part of woodworking.
+It’s usually possible to tell any woodworker’s skill level by looking at their joinery’s quality.
+Experienced woodworkers will join pieces together with no gaps left, while those without much experience will not only leave gaps but avoid making projects that require tight joinery.

-Good joinery is a result of careful attention to detail, more than anything else.
+Good joinery results from careful attention to detail more than anything else.
 Laying out the joint carefully is essential to making that clean joint.
-This not only means having the right tools to use, but also marking on a clean, smooth surface.
+This not only means having the right tools to use but also marking on a clean, smooth surface.
 Avoid marking on the crosscut end of a board, as it comes from a factory.
-Instead, clean that up by cutting it on the table saw or with a miter saw, ensuring a smooth surface that is exactly at 90 degrees to the surface of the boards.
+Instead, clean that up by cutting it on the table saw or with a miter saw, ensuring a smooth surface that is precisely 90 degrees to the surface of the boards.

 Why Mortise and Tenon Joints?

-The mortise and tenon is actually the oldest known method of wood joinery in existence.
-Part of that is because back when it was invented, the fasteners we use today were not in existence.
-It was necessary to join wood parts together with a method that maximized the benefits of the hide glue they were using.
+Mortise and tenon are the oldest known methods of wood joinery.
+Part of that is because back when it was invented, the fasteners we use today were nonexistent.
+It was necessary to join wood parts with a method that maximized the benefits of the hide glue they used.
 A mortise and tenon joint does this, by providing a large amount of long-grain surface in contact between the two pieces.

 For any adhesive to be effective, it needs to be applied to the long grain of the wood.
 While adhesives applied to the end grain will provide some adhesion, the joint is considerably weaker, because the adhesive easily breaks away from the ends of the wood fibers.
 That’s after soaking in, so that there isn’t much adhesive at the joint.